-Patent processes in Kazakhstan can be long and a backlog of applications exists.
-Application for patents of overseas inventions must be made within 1,5 years of filing the first foreign application.
+Kazakhstan operates under a “first to file” and not a “first to use” jurisdiction, meaning it is important to register as soon as possible to protect industrial property rights (such as trademarks, inventions, utility models and design) in Kazakhstan.
 Patents are granted for the period of 10-20 years from the date of filing the application depending on the item subject to patent.
-Patents are granted by governmental agency on intellectual property.
+Patents are granted by governmental Committee on Intellectual Property rights under the Ministry of Justice of the Republic of Kazakhstan.
 After being granted a patent, patentee is liable to pay annual patent fees.

 Regulations for the protection of IPR exist in Kazakhstan.

-Kazakhstan is a significant transit route for Afghan grown and produced opium and heroin.
+Kazakhstan is a transit route for Afghan grown and produced opium and heroin.
 Most of this northern flow is aimed at the growing domestic drugs market in Russia, but Central Asia is becoming a transit route for some Afghan heroin trafficked to Europe.
 There is also increasing evidence of international crime gangs working in Kazakhstan, often with contacts in Germany and the Baltic States.
-The total quantity of drugs seized in 2009 was 28 tons, no change from 2008 where there was a 19% increase on the previous year.
-The Central Asian Republics recognize the drugs threat but have only a limited capacity to tackle it., although Kazakhstan is the best equipped.
-Drug seizures in Central Asia increased tenfold between 1995 and 1999 and almost tripled between 1999 and 2000.
-Porous borders and ineffective boarder management hinder the counter-narcotics effort, but the European Commission, OSCE, UN, IOM and US Government are implementing boarder projects.
+According to Kazakh Government statistics, in the last four years the amount of drugs seized from illicit trafficking has remained stable.
+In 2011 the total weight of drugs seized was 34 tonnes.
+The Central Asian Republics recognize the drugs threat but have only a limited capacity to tackle it, although Kazakhstan is the best equipped to deal with it.
+Porous borders and ineffective border management hinder the counter-narcotics effort, but the European Commission, OSCE, UN, IOM and US Government are implementing border projects.

 Kazakhstan is a sizable producer of illicit cannabis and ephedra, with the largest location of wild growing cannabis in southern Kazakhstan.
 Precursor chemicals (acetic anhydride) are produced of which the vast majority is for legitimate purposes, but some is diverted for heroin production.
-According to official statistics, there were 49,795 registered drug addicts in Kazakhstan as of the start of 2011, which 8 per cent less than the previous year.
+According to Kazakhstan’s 2012 National Report on the Drug Situation, at present it is very difficult to obtain an objective picture of drug consumption among the general population and among specific groups (young people, prison inmates etc) because of the lack of a good quality epidemiological study in the country.
 However, during the last decade the number of drug users in Kazakhstan has increased substantially.
-UNODC estimate that the real figure is probably higher and that 70% of these are injecting drug users.
 There has been an increase reported HIV cases – 13 500 cases in 2009 compared to 9 378 cases in 2007.